MarnixCroes/libbitcoin-doc/docs/FAQ.md

 No, Libbitcoin does not have a Graphical User Interface.
 However, Libbitcoin can build an Electrum index which can be used to connect a (GUI) wallet, like Electrum.

+### What build system does Libbitcoin use?

+Libbitcoin supports multiple build systems:

+- Autotools
+- CMake (CMake Lists & CMake presets)
+- MSBuild

+GCC and Clang are officially supported and tested for the Autotools and CMake builds.

+The MSBuild supports Microsoft Visual Studio Code (MSVC) on Linux, macOS and Windows.